 Market Participants should give clear guidance to staff on how to appropriately share Market Colour.
 In particular, communications should be restricted to information that is effectively aggregated and anonymised.
 To this end:

-Communications should not include specific Client names or other mechanisms for communicating a Client’s identity or trading patterns externally (for example, code names that implicitly link activity to a specific Market Participant), nor information specific to any individual Client;
+Communications should neither include specific Client names or other mechanisms for communicating a Client’s identity or trading patterns externally (for example, code names that implicitly link activity to a specific Market Participant), nor information specific to any individual Client;

 Client groups, locations and strategies should be referred to at a level of generality that does not allow Market Participants to derive the identity of other Market Participants or underlying Confidential Information;